Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you'd like some good Christmas cheer à la française, I've hunted down these French-themed Christmas gifts you can give the francophiles in your life.

-Not only is it one of the biggest Christmas markets in Europe, but it is France's oldest, dating back to 1570 – although some records show that an earlier version of the market was held each year on 6 December from the late 12th century.
-The stalls sold candles, spiced breads, herbs, clothes and Christmas trees.
+Not only is it one of the biggest Christmas markets in Europe, but it is France's oldest, dating back to 1570.
+Some records even show an earlier version of the market back in the late 12th century.

-Celebrations began when Strasbourg was part of Germany (where Christmas was celebrated more than in France).
-The festivities were mostly Catholic but Strasbourg eventually became a Reformation stronghold with a strong Protestant voice.
-Some sort of clash was inevitable, but a compromise was found.
+Celebrations began here when Strasbourg was part of Germany (where Christmas was celebrated more than in France).
+The festivities were mostly Catholic but Strasbourg eventually became a Reformation stronghold with a strong Protestant voice, making things a bit uneasy.

 Initially held in honor of St Nicholas, who died on 6 December, the "saintly" side of the fair was abandoned and the date moved to three days before Christmas, still giving people time to buy provisions for the feast day.
 The event was renamed Christkindelsmarkt, or the Market of the Child Jesus, satisfying both Catholics and Protestants.

-Many of the traditions were retained and adapted and today, Strasbourg is one of the few Christmas markets in the world to celebrate two different cultures, religions and heritages.
+Many of the traditions stayed and today, Strasbourg is one of the few Christmas markets in the world to celebrate two different cultures, religions and heritages.

 A BIT OF STRASBOURG HISTORY